-- 3 tablespoons vegetable oil ( like peanut oil or coconut oil)
+- 3 tablespoons peanut oil or coconut oil

-- 1 recipe for Laksa Paste – Or one-two (7-ounce) jars of store-bought Laksa Paste – ( I like this brand- see notes)
+- 1 recipe for Laksa Paste (see notes below) – or sub 1–2 (7-ounce) jars of store-bought Laksa Paste – ( I like this brand- see notes)

 - 6 cups chicken stock or broth